hopsoft/grand/README.md

 * Generate report for tables that couldn't be archived
 * Generate report indicating which archive strategy was used for each table
 * Add parallelism
+* Make sure that we don't go over the mysql $max_connections variable

+## BUGS
+* Ruby 1.9.1 FasterCSV error when using large numbers for the minutes option.
+I came across this using 'archive :minutes => 500000'

 ## The MIT License